Walter Payton's Success and Achievements in Timeline

 In 1987, Walter Payton was inducted as a laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln by the governor of Illinois for his achievements in sports.

-In 1988, Walter Payton received the Golden Plate Award from the American Academy of Achievement.
+In 1988, Walter Payton received the Golden Plate Award from the American Academy of Achievement, recognizing his accomplishments.

-In 1993, Walter Payton was elected to the Pro Football Hall of Fame and the Mississippi Sports Hall of Fame, recognizing his exceptional contributions to the sport.
+In 1993, Payton was elected to the Pro Football Hall of Fame and the Mississippi Sports Hall of Fame, recognizing his outstanding career achievements.

 1993: Induction into the Pro Football Hall of Fame

-In 1993, Walter Payton was inducted into the Pro Football Hall of Fame, solidifying his legacy as one of the greatest football players of all time.
+In 1993, Walter Payton was inducted into the Pro Football Hall of Fame, marking his legacy as one of the greatest players in NFL history.
+His jersey number was also retired by the Chicago Bears.

-During the 1996 NFL season, Marcus Allen broke Walter Payton's rushing touchdown record.
+During the 1996 NFL season, Marcus Allen surpassed Walter Payton's record for rushing touchdowns.

 1996: Elected to College Football Hall of Fame

-In 1996, Walter Payton was elected to the College Football Hall of Fame, celebrating his outstanding college career.
+In 1996, Payton was elected to the College Football Hall of Fame, adding to his list of accolades.

 1999: Award from National Trust for Historic Preservation